2025 Louisiana Legislative Update

 Liability and Immunity

-Act 175 – Firearm Manufacturer and Seller Liability Protections
+Act 175 – Firearm and Ammunition Liability Protections

 Effective Date: August 1, 2025